Devissage and Localization for the Grothendieck Spectrum of Varieties: Introduction

 In this paper we show that there \textit{is} such a categorical structure, and we are able to satisfy the requirements listed above.
+Moreover, it has the correct ``yoga'': we are able to not only make the theorems work, but also Quillen's original proofs.
 Although this does not get us much closer to understanding the conjectural category of motives, it does provide us with a new perspective and concrete technical tools.
-The perspective could be summarize as follows: varieties, together with the exact sequences above, behave \textit{almost} like abelian categories and one should work with this structure for as long as possible before passing to abelian categories.
+The perspective could be summarized as follows: varieties, together with the exact sequences above, behave \textit{almost} like abelian categories and one should work with this structure for as long as possible before passing to abelian categories.
 As will be shown below, this perspective is extremely fruitful when discussing algebraic $K$-theory, and we expect it to be more useful generally.

 The fundamental notion introduced in this paper is that of a \emph{CGW-category}.
-It is essentially a category equipped with two subclasses of maps, $\M$ and $\E$ (to be thought of as analagous to admissible monomorphisms and admissible epimorphisms in exact categories), together with distinguished squares that tell us how objects are built.
+It is essentially a category equipped with two subclasses of maps, $\M$ and $\E$ (to be thought of as analogous to admissible monomorphisms and admissible epimorphisms in exact categories), together with distinguished squares that tell us how objects are built.
 In all examples we know, the horizontal and vertical morphisms need not compose in the category, and therefore we situate the classes $\M$ and $\E$ in a double category.
 With this minimal amount of data we define $K$-theory following the classical constructions due to Quillen (Sect.~\ref{sect:q_construction}) or Waldhausen (Sect.~\ref{subdivision}).
 We show that the resulting $K$-theory spaces have the correct group of components in Thm.~\ref{thm:pi_0}.
 CGW-categories satisfy requirement (1) above: they encompass varieties \emph{and} exact categories.

 Of course, as in the case of exact categories, additional structure is required to prove these theorems.
 To this end we introduce the definition of an ACGW-category, which is meant to be a sort of ``abelian'' version of a CGW-category.
 The category of reduced schemes of finite type is such a category, with the category of varieties sitting inside it as a full subcategory.
 Roughly, an ACGW-category is a category that formally satisfies all of the properties that open and closed sets do (the complement of a closed set is open, you can intersect closed sets and union open sets, etc).
 Using this definition we prove the first main theorem of the paper: